-56. Amazon sells more books than any other single retail outlet in history.89 Twenty-five years ago, there were around four thousand independent bookstores in the U.S., and many functioned as local cultural centers, where people browsed and exchanged ideas.90 Today, there are fewer than two thousand, and the economic power is concentrated in the hands of one bookseller.91 Barnes & Noble, the second largest retail bookseller and former chief nemesis of independent bookstores, has long been in decline, closing 150 outlets over the past decade.92
+58. Amazon sells more books than any other single retail outlet in history.
+Twenty-five years ago, there were around four thousand independent bookstores in the U.S., and many functioned as local cultural centers, where people browsed and exchanged ideas.
+Today, there are fewer than two thousand, and the economic power is concentrated in the hands of one bookseller.
+Barnes & Noble, the second largest retail bookseller and former chief nemesis of independent bookstores, has long been in decline, closing 150 outlets over the past decade.
+Amazon's rise in the book industry is even more pronounced in the eBook market, where it enjoys nearly 90% of the market and its closest competitor, Apple, has a distant 6% share: